All Faculty (A-Z Listing)

 Department of Theatre and Dance

 Michael Allen has earned professional credits in a variety of areas in theatre including Arts Education, Performance, Administration, Production/Stage & Arts Management, Production Design and Directing.
 Organization and committee affiliation include the Kennedy Center American College Theatre Festival, Regional II (Chair for Design Technology and Management).
 Additional University service affiliations include, Student Conduct Council, Minority Student Retention Committee, Student Grade Grievance Committee, and Graduation Senior Speaker Selection Committee.
-Allen is the faculty advisor for SGA University Players, The Student Campus Ministries and Buddhist for Peace International.
-Michael also serves on a variety of committees within the Department of Theatre and Dance.
-Mr. Allen has directed two joint project, one with the Justice Studies Department, The Exonerated and African American Studies Department, Requiem for Brother X. Also as a director, Michael has worked on productions for Players including Twilight of the Gold’s, In the Blood, The World Goes Round, and Lysistrata (adapted by Karen Anslem).
+Prof. Allen is the faculty advisor for SGA University Players, The Student Campus Ministries and Buddhist for Peace International.
+He also serves on a variety of committees within the Department of Theatre and Dance.
+Prof. Allen has directed two joint projects, one with the Justice Studies Department, The Exonerated and African American Studies Department, Requiem for Brother X. Also as a director, he has worked on productions for Players including Twilight of the Gold’s, In the Blood, The World Goes Round, and Lysistrata (adapted by Karen Anslem).
 In the department, he has designed lights for the dance production Works A Foot; worked as the scenic designer for the production of Working and stage-managed Steel Magnolias and Trojan Women.
 He has also written and directed three children’s theatre plays for the Gifted and Talented Program, An African Tale, Cindy and the Battle of Aspru and Robin the Hood.

 Neil Baldwin, Ph.D.